jsonberry/metalsmith-hbs-relative-partial/README.md

 ## Purpose

 Place Handlebars.js template partials in a directory relative to a view they are used in.
-Best used with in conjunction with [metalsmith-in-place](https://github.com/superwolff/metalsmith-in-place).
+Best used in conjunction with [metalsmith-in-place](https://github.com/superwolff/metalsmith-in-place).

 ## Example